Dominique57/ChatBotMaker/README.md

 ## Contributing

 Do no hesitate to make a pull request or launch a discussion.
-I am looking foreward to expand the default zone.
+I am looking foreward to expand the default capabilites.

 ## Authors and acknowledgment